Last updated on 18 April 2026.

 The transferee must declare that he is purchasing the shares for himself and under his name.
 Otherwise, the company may refuse to register the transfer.

 Art.
-493/5 provides the right to apply to the Court to determine share price in cases where transfers result from the law.
-Although this application right could be associated with paragraph 1 of the same article (the escape clause), the Court of Cassation judgements refuse such a connection.
+493/5 provides the right to apply to the Court to determine the share price in cases where transfers result from the law.
+Although this application right could be associated with paragraph 1 of the same article (the escape clause), the Court of Cassation judgments refuse such a connection.
 This judicial approach is also mentioned above concerning the case law on the escape clause.

 The Court of Cassation does not completely dismiss the right to apply to the Court for the determination of share price outside the scope of share transfers resulting from the law under Art.
 493. According to the Court, there is a right to apply to the Court for transactions under Art.
 493/1.
 However, this is based on the existence of “legal interest” and the right to a trial under the Turkish Procedural Code.